polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template.md

 ---
 title: Set Up a Template
 description: Learn to compile and run a local parachain node using Polkadot SDK.
-Launch, run, and interact with a pre-configured node template.
+Launch, run, and interact with a pre-configured runtime template.
 ---

 # Set Up a Template